ResursBank/woocommerce-gateway/README.md

 # Resurs Bank payment gateway for WooCommerce

-The plugin was once written for v2.6 and up.
-If unsure about upgrades, take a look at resursbankgateway.php under "WC Tested up to".
-That section usually changes to match the requirements, to upgrade without upgrade warnings, from WooCommerce.
-However, as WooCommerce upgrades internal function the guarantee that older versions (like WC 2.6) won't work.
-In that case you really should consider upgrading WooCommerce also, unless not already done.
+The plugin was once written for WooCommerce v2.6 and up but as of today, we've started to change the requirements.
+It is no longer guaranteed that this plugin is compatible with such old versions.
+Ever since WooCommerce [discoverd a file deletion vulnerable (click here)](https://blog.ripstech.com/2018/wordpress-design-flaw-leads-to-woocommerce-rce/) our goal is to patch away deprecated functions.

  * Compatibility: WooCommerce 2.6 up to 3.5
  * Plugin verified with PHP version 5.4 - 7.3
  * Plugin verified with WordPress 5.0 alpha
  * Addon scripts verified with PHP 5.3 - 7.3 (EComPHP 1.3.x and NetCURL 6.0.20+)

+### Can I upgrade WooCommerce with your plugin installed?

+If unsure about upgrades, take a look at resursbankgateway.php under "WC Tested up to".
+That section usually changes (after internal tests has been made) to match the base requirements, so you can upgrade without upgrade warnings.

 ## Getting started / Installing